kgovero/Power-Apps/Power Farkle/README.md

 This app was a great way to learn some concepts in Power Apps like:

-- Using Named Formulas feature (App > Formulas)
+- Using Named Formulas feature (App > Formulas); - Power Fx Formulas
 - Working with collections and galleries
 - Using timers for animation
 - Adding configurable score settings
-- Power Fx Formulas

 <b>Here's some ideas of what you can do next ...
 What other ideas can you think of? </b>
 <li>